tdyer/ga-rails-todo-homework/README.md

 ### Create CRUD actions, (index, show, new, create, edit, update and delete).
 To manage these Todo tasks.
-This will involve creating a controller and route/s for these tasks.
+This will involve creating a route, controller and views for these tasks.

 ### Extra Credit
-- Reuse the view code that shows a form for the new and edit action using a view partials.
+- Reuse the view code that shows a form for the new and edit action using a view partial.

 - Mark a task as complete.